troglobit/troglobit.github.io/source/_posts/2015-03-06-inetd-support-in-finit-v1-dot-12.markdown

 * [daytime](http://en.wikipedia.org/wiki/Daytime_Protocol)
 * [discard](http://en.wikipedia.org/wiki/Discard_Protocol)

-Finit currently only supports one, `time`.
-It is built as a plugin in Finit to serve as an example of how you can extend it yourself.
+Finit currently only supports one internal/built-in standard service, `time`.
+It is built as a plugin to serve as an example of how you can extend Finit yourself.
 The time service can be called either as UDP or TCP.
 To prevent security issues, the `time` protocol is disabled by default.
 To enable it you need two things:

 1. The `time.so` plugin (built by default)
 2. An `inetd time ...` line in `/etc/finit.conf`